 Organize vocabulary around a common theme, and choose reading materials that reinforce that vocabulary in context.

 Teach vocabulary by focusing on common root words and affixes to expand word knowledge

 Learning about roots, prefixes, and suffixes is a great way to reinforce and expand ELLs' understanding of English words.
 Breaking the words down into smaller pieces makes unfamiliar words more comprehensible.

 Capitalize on cognates

-Teach students to make the connection between words that are the same or similar in English and in their primary language.
+Teach students to make the connection between words that are the same or similar in English and in their primary language, also called cognates.
 This is an easy way to improve both vocabulary and reading comprehension.

 Preview, preview, preview!